 What is a deductible and how does it affect me?

 Even if you do pay a lot for your insurance plan, and have a gold or platinum level, chances are that you have a deductible.
-If you have a $200. deductible, it means you have to pay the first $200. yourself.
-We can make it easy by submitting your insurance claims electronically for you.
+If you have a $200. deductible, it means you have to pay the first $200. yourself and then you would just be responsible for copay.
+We make this easy by submitting your insurance claims electronically for you.

 How long is a session?

 Generally, an hour.
 You will be treated by the same therapist every time.
 You will be treated as an individual.

 You can even book a low price mini consultation if you cant decide if PT is right for you.

 Once or Twice a week is generally recommended to make progress toward your goals, whether your injury is new, acute or chronic.
 Regular care is especially important post-operatively.
 Often, after once patient and therapist have established a program, visits can be less frequent, biweekly, or monthly, even.

 Honestly, though, It is impossible to say, without meeting you, face to face, what your best treatment plan will be.

 Since cost is often a factor: consider that you may be able to do some of the work at home, on your own, or with a trainer or Pilates instructor.